mi3/P-O-U/README.md

 facebookconsloe - http://blog.carduner.net/2011/09/06/easy-facebook-scripting-in-python/

 Website background image is licensed by www.rgbstock.com.
-Images (example) uploaded are just downloaded from google , and will not be used for any commercial purposes.
+Images (example) uploaded are random images from google.com, and will not be used for any commercial purposes.